daffainfo/ctf-writeup/picoCTF 2023/Permissions/README.md

 > Can you read files in the root file?

 ## About the Challenge
-We have been given an access to SSH server and then we need to read the flag in the `root` directory
+We were given an access to SSH server and then we need to read the flag in the `root` directory

 ## How to Solve?
 If we check the `sudo` configuration